Facing a choice about pregnancy – are you considering abortion?

 What support is there if I continue the pregnancy?

-Open Doors can offer you ongoing counselling and support for the duration of your pregnancy or according to your needs.
+Open Doors offers you ongoing counselling and support for the duration of your pregnancy or according to your needs.
 Working with your own counsellor can provide you with the security of someone who is willing to be there if you encounters any difficulties, and support you as your pregnancy develops and you prepare for the birth of your baby.

 We can put you in touch with appropriate referrals – medical, financial, adoption etc. We can also assist with access to baby goods and support groups.
 Our fees for counselling are low and can be discussed with your counsellor in the case of hardship.
 Sessions are unlimited and are available for women, men, teens and couples.